May devotions to the Blessed Virgin Mary: May crownings

 In Eastern churches, crowning Mary was associated with adding ornamentation to an icon of Mary, sometimes as simple as adding additional gold trim.
 Perhaps in homage to this, Pope Clement VIII added two crowns to the icon of Salus Populi Romani in the Saint Mary Major Basilica in Rome.
 The crowns were eventually lost, but were replaced by Gregory XVI in 1837 in a rite that was to become the standard practice for crowning.

 “Images are venerated ‘not because of a belief that these images themselves possess anything of divinity or power, but because the honor shown them is directed to the prototypes they represent’ (Council of Trent, session 25)” [BB, no. 1258].

 Parishes and private groups often process and crown an image of the Blessed Virgin Mary with flowers.
 This often is referred to as a “May Crowning.”
 This rite may be done on solemnities and feasts of the Blessed Virgin Mary, or other festive days, and offers the Church a chance to reflect on Mary’s role in the history of salvation.
 In some countries, it takes place on or about May 1, however, in many United States Catholic parishes, it frequently takes place on Mother's Day.

 The custom fell out of vogue in many places during the 1970s–80s, but has since made a comeback along with many other traditional Catholic practices.
 An image or likeness of the Blessed Virgin Mary is ceremonially crowned to signify her as Queen of Heaven and the Mother of God.

-Today, May crownings occur in many Roman Catholic parishes and homes with the crowning of a statue of Mary.
+Today, May crownings occur in many Roman Catholic parishes, Evangelical-Lutheran parishes of Evangelical Catholic churchmanship, and some Anglican parishes of Anglo-Catholic churchmanship, as well as homes with the crowning of a statue of Mary.
 There is considerable flexibility regarding the rite, and it can be adapted to many different circumstances and situations depending on whether the crowning is done in a parish, a school or classroom, or even in the family.
 The rite may consist of hymns, prayers, and perhaps an act of consecration to Our Lady.

 The climax of the celebration is the moment when the one of those present places a crown of flowers on Mary's head accompanied by a traditional hymn to the Blessed Mother.
 The ceremony usually takes place with young girls in dresses carrying flowers (traditionally hawthorn) to adorn the statue.
 One of the girls (often the youngest) carries a crown of flowers or an actual golden crown on a cushion for placement by the May Queen (often the oldest girl) on the statue.
 The flowers are replaced throughout the month to keep them fresh.

 The Coronation of the Virgin became a popular subject in art.